-The hours and availability of food service, pools, fitness centers, and other amenities may be disrupted—please contact the hotel directly for specific details.
+The hours and availability of food service, fitness centers, and other amenities may be disrupted—please contact the hotel directly for specific details.

 Explore the attractions in Oulu city center